 1. Serving size

-Although all of the ice creams listed below use ⅔ cup as a serving, some brands still consider ½ cup a serving.
-Others tout the number of carbs per pint, so read the label closely so you can compare equal portions.
+Although all of the ice creams listed below use ⅔ cup as a serving size, some brands still consider ½ cup a serving.
+Others tout the number of carbohydrates per pint, so read the label closely so you can compare equal portions.

 Choose ice creams with natural sweeteners.
 Options such as stevia, allulose, and monk fruit don’t appear to impact blood glucose or insulin levels.
 Note that while sugar alcohols like xylitol and erythritol have minimal or no effect on glucose and insulin, these can upset some people’s GI systems.